Our Two-Days Walk

 Despite the weather it was really nice to take a long walk and feel the fresh air.
 This is something I didn’t notice before but the air is truly clean and fresh here.
 The nature and the mountains surrounding Kobayashi are everyday gifts.

 For every walk you also have different checkpoints.
-At the 4th kilometer we were offered some cereal bars, water and juice and at the 6th kilometer we had a home-made miso-soup, which was most welcome in my cold and empty stomach.
+At the 4th kilometer we were offered some cereal bars, water and juice and at the 6th kilometer we had some home-made miso-soup, which was most welcome in my cold and empty stomach.

 Once we crossed the finish line (“OTSUKARESAMADESHITA!”) we got another hot drink and went to try our luck at the local lottery.
 I won a bottle of energy drink, my god what a day!